Risk Awareness in HTN Planning: Risk-Aware HTN Planning

 Going back to the planning decisions, if the planning agent chooses the option that the diver should do a solo dive without the glider, the solution would be different than if the choice is to go with the glider.
 That is, if the planning agent chooses the other way, it faces another planning decision, i.e., the choice between methods $m_3$ and $m_4$, where each decision would eventually lead to a different plan.
-Now assume that we want to solve the problem where we have different gliders that can accompany the diver, where these gliders have different amounts of available power.
-The choice of which glider to accompany the diver, that is, the binding of the glider variable to a specific glider, may also affect the computed plan.
-Imagine now that the tasks in $m_4$'s task network are all compound and unordered.
-If the planning agent chooses the task \textit{move\_to\_shore} to decompose first, this will lead eventually to executing one of the operators \textit{go\_without\_glider} and \textit{go\_with\_glider}, which in turn, affects the applicability of other methods and operators.
-This might lead eventually to a plan that might be different than choosing to decompose the \textit{move\_to\_target} task first.
+Now, assume that we want to solve the problem where we have different gliders that can accompany the diver, and these gliders have different amounts of available power.
+The choice of which glider to accompany the diver -- binding the glider variable to a specific glider -- may also affect the computed plan.
+Imagine now that the tasks in $m_4$'s task network are all compound and partially ordered.
+If the planning agent chooses the task \textit{move\_to\_shore} to decompose first, this might eventually result in a different plan if the first chosen task to decompose was the \textit{move\_to\_target} task.

-Bringing risk into perspective by having risk-inducing operators in HTN planning requires risk evaluation in each planning choice when solving the HTN planning problems.

-Say now the driver needs 10 minutes for sure to return to the shore with the glider.
-However, when the diver dives back by himself, it will take him 2 minutes to reach the shore with a probability of 80\%, and 20 minutes with a probability of 20\%.
-Thus, going alone involves more risk than going with the glider.
-The existence of these two risk-inducing actions characterises the choice between methods $m_6$ and $m_7$ as risk involving.
-This makes, in turn, the choice between $m_4$ and $m_3$ risk involving, too.
-Similar reasoning can be applied to choices of bindings and task decompositions.